 An Introduction to Fully Custom App Development

 As the name suggests, to develop a custom app, you hire a dedicated team to build it from scratch with code.
 It is similar to going to a tailor to put together a dress; it offers you more customization options as long as the tailor listens to your needs.
-It comes down to communication and redesigns.
+It comes down to communication and redesign.
 The following subsections take you through each phase of the custom development process with an estimated cost.
 You will notice that prices can be very disparate because multiple factors affect the cost, like the app category, complexity level, and whether the app will run on Android, iOS, or both.

 The Planning Phase